 Plugin problems causing a WordPress blank page

-Once done, you should see your content restored as normal, however you might not be able to do this if you are not even able to access the backend of your site.
+Once done, you should see your content restored as normal, however, you might not be able to do this if you are not even able to access the backend of your site.

 In most cases, once a WordPress blank page appears you wouldn’t be able to login to your WordPress admin panel.
-Then, you’ll need to access your site via FTP client to access WordPress plugin directory.
+In this case, you’ll need to access your site via FTP client to access WordPress plugin directory.

 Once you logged in with an FTP client, follow the below steps to find and deactivate the faulty plugin.